lnsomniak/lnsomniak/README.md

 > Custom coding assistant built with Microsoft Phi-3, trained on personal coding style.
 An AI to teach me how to better create and cultivate the AI market.

 **What makes it special:**
-- Fine-tuned Microsoft Phi-3 Mini (3.8B parameters) using LoRA
+- Fine tuned Microsoft Phi-3 Mini (3.8B parameters) using LoRA
-- Trained on 2000+ examples of my code, explanations, and problem-solving approach
+- Trained on 2000+ examples of my code, explanations, and problem solving approach
 - Responds with detailed, "dumbed down" explanations matching my learning style
 - Integrated with IEEE inventory system for demand prediction